-Pulling away from old recruiting models, Tomato Talent does not rely on a black book of candidates that are recycled from one search to another.
+Pulling away from old recruiting models, The Big Search does not rely on a black book of candidates that are recycled from one search to another.
 Every search is a new search, and no stone is left unturned.
 Data quality is fundamental to this process, and that’s why the company integrates with Dealroom API.

 “Say we want to see everyone who works in a London SAAS company, with a specific seniority, who previously held an engineering role but has now moved into product.
 To get this information, we go to Dealroom, get 400,000 companies back, cross match that data with our own databases, and get the search result back in just a few seconds” Petar explains.

 “If you queried on LinkedIn, you’d have to search millions of strings and you can never search company data.
 We’ve reduced the time it takes to map perfect candidates from a few days to mere seconds using this integration.”